mantidproject/mantid/docs/source/release/v5.1.0/framework.rst

 --------------

 - New algorithm :ref:`PaalmanPingsMonteCarloAbsorption <algm-PaalmanPingsMonteCarloAbsorption>` will calculate all 4 terms in self attenuation corrections following the Paalman and Pings formalism.
 Simple shapes are supported: FlatPlate, Cylinder, Annulus.
 Both elastic and inelastic as well as direct and indirect geometries are supported.
-- New algorithm :ref:`ILLD7YIGPositionCalibration <algm-ILLD7YIGPositionCalibration>` to perform wavelength and detector position calibration for the ILL D7 instrument.

 Algorithms